 The sulphuric acid is a solid, dibasic acid.
 It reacts with bases to form salts of bisulfite and sulfite.
 Uses: Sulphuric acid and its salts are used as effective reducers and disinfectants.
 This is also used as a mild bleaching agent in applications where chlorine sensitive materials are present.

-Is sulfurous acid a strong or weak acid?
+Is sulphurous acid a strong or weak acid?

-Unlike sulfuric acid (H2SO4), sulfuric acid (H2SO3) is a weak acid; that is, aqueous sulfuric acid does not dissociate entirely into H+ (H3O+) and bisulfite ions, meaning that the bisulfite ion is comparatively stronger in maintaining a proton when there is a base, such as water.
+Unlike sulphuric acid (H2SO4), sulphuric acid (H2SO3) is a weak acid; that is, aqueous sulphuric acid does not dissociate entirely into H+ (H3O+) and bisulfite ions, meaning that the bisulfite ion is comparatively stronger in maintaining a proton when there is a base, such as water.

 Is Sulphur a Monoprotic acid?

-It is a colorless gas that has a high solubility in water.
-In solution, it hydrates to sulfuric acid (H2SO3), which in turn dissociates to form ions of bisulfite) (and sulfite (SO2–3).
+It is a colourless gas that has a high solubility in water.
+In solution, it hydrates to sulphuric acid (H2SO3), which in turn dissociates to form ions of bisulfite (and sulfite (SO2–3).

 Learn more about the Structure, physical and chemical properties of H2SO3 from the experts at BYJU’S.